-The Seed Enterprise Investment Scheme (SEIS) was launched on 6 April 2012 by the then Chancellor, George Osborne to encourage investment in new start-ups.
-The scheme was made permanent in 2014.
+The Seed Enterprise Investment Scheme (SEIS) launched on 6 April 2012 by the then Chancellor, George Osborne to encourage investment in new start-ups.
+The scheme became permanent in 2014.

 The SEIS provides for extensive Income Tax and Capital Gains Tax breaks for investors to encourage investment in new businesses.
 However, outside of the professional investment sector, the SEIS could do with some promotion to make more investors aware of the many benefits of the scheme.
 There are also many businesses that could benefit from the SEIS but are unaware of its existence.

 A taxpayer investing in a SEIS can benefit from the following valuable tax breaks:

 - Income Tax relief worth 50% of the amount invested to qualifying individual investors on a maximum annual investment of £100,000.

 - Exemption from Capital Gains Tax on disposals of SEIS shares that have been held for three years.